 We promote a lifestyle change.

 Located within a small, safe downtown community, our clients are required to volunteer, to explore and to engage with local businesses and individuals.
 They are encouraged to take action to better their physical health by utilizing local yoga and fitness facilities within short walking distance of our center.
 They are encouraged to participate in group activities, field trips and social events with others in recovery and everyday members of the community.
 Clients are held accountable through state-of-the art technologies proven to aid in recovery, and they are mentored and supported by a team of caring and highly qualified staff and volunteers who understand and support their recovery.
-Our clients leave healthy – physically, mentally and emotionally.
-They leave with a network of support.
-And as we consider your young adult and your family to be our most important asset, that support remains available to you indefinitely.
+Our clients leave healthy physically, mentally and emotionally.
+They leave with a network of support and that support remains available to you indefinitely.